mtmk-ee/d3xx/README.md

 This crate is unofficial and is not affiliated with FTDI in any way.

-The crate is still in early development and is not yet ready for production use.
+The crate is still in early development and is unstable/experimental.
 Feedback and contributions are welcome!

 # What This Crate Does

-This crate provides near-complete functionality of the D3XX API:
+This crate provides near-complete functionality of the D3XX library:
 - Device enumeration
 - Reading device configurations
 - Pipe I/O